We get results! Steven R. Young has conducted more than 175 jury trials. Our verdicts and settlements include:

 In the first successful prosecution of a hedge fund in the United States, Mr. Young obtained a $4,600,000 verdict against a hedge fund who induced a trust to invest with gross misrepresentations that municipal bond arbitrage derivatives were a low-risk, high-yield secure investment.
 The trusts invested $6,000,000 and within four months had lost $4,600,000.
 At the end of the 30-day trial, the jury returned a verdict of $4,600,000.

 A business owner found himself in the litigation gun sights after an international business venture unwound.
 The owner hired the Law Offices of Steven R. Young to defend him at trial.
 At the end of the twelve-day trial, Young obtained judgment exonerating his client and recovering substantial damages on a cross complaint.

 JULY 2010 – VICTORY ON 1,312 PLAINTIFF CLASS ACTION TRIAL

 Redlands Community Hospital created a pay program that, for a period of six years, cheated the Plaintiffs out of overtime wages mandated by law.
 Mr. Young entered the case one week before trial and, after a month and a half in trial, obtained a unanimous jury verdict that the pay plan was an artifice and subterfuge to evade California’s overtime laws.
-Total damages will be assessed at a later time.
+Total damages assessed: $17 million.